Torsional optomechanical cooling of a nanofiber: Acknowledgments

 \section{Acknowledgments}

-We are grateful to for useful discussions with Nergis Mavalvala and Howard J. Carmichael.
+We are grateful to Howard J. Carmichael, John Lawall, and Nergis Mavalvala for useful discussions.
+Special thanks to J. Lawall for his constant feedback during the elaboration of the manuscript.
 L. A. O. thanks the hospitality of the Institute of Laser Spectroscopy, Shanxi University, China, where this experiment has been performed.
-This work was supported by National Key R\&D Program of China (Grant No. 2017YFA0304203), Natural Science Foundation of China (Nos.
-61675120, 11434007, 61875110), Natural Science Foundation of China Project for Excellent Research Team (No. 61121064), Shanxi '1331 Project' Key Subjects Construction, PCSIRT (No. IRT\_17R70) and 111 project (Grant No. D18001) from China, and CONICYT-PAI 77190033 from Chile.